Menu

 Discover the opportunities and considerations for creating labyrinths on campus, holding events and facilitating group walks in this ongoing series exploring labyrinths in higher education.

-• NEW!
-Roundtable including a student perspective, bringing a labyrinth to campus, using the labyrinth for interfaith walks, alumni engagement, student travel tours and the international index of campus labyrinths.
+• Roundtable including a student perspective, bringing a labyrinth to campus, using the labyrinth for interfaith walks, alumni engagement, student travel tours and the international index of campus labyrinths.

 Click to download webinar resources PDF